MicheleCeresoli/atlas/README.md

 ## Installation

-To install this library you need to have CMake 3.15 or greater installed on your system.
-You should also have the opencv2, gdal and pybind11 libraries properly installed.
+This package can be installed by manually building it on your system or by downloading the appropriate python wheel depending on your environment.
+In both cases, the package requires the GDAL and OpenCV libraries to be already installed on your system.
+If they are not available, they can be installed via the `pip install libgdal-dev` and `pip install libopencv-dev` commands.

+The Python wheels can be found under the latest published release.

+### Manual Library Build
+Manually building the library requires a C++ compiler and a CMake version greater or equal to 3.15.
+Additionally, the GDAL and OpenCV library must already be installed.
 Then open a terminal in this folder and type the command `pip install .` to install the python package in your current active environment.

 ## Troubleshooting